tacocatCLAUS/gizmo/README.md

 # Gizmo
 > Your Local Cli Assistant
-Ai is everywhere.
-Claude code is at over 33,00 ✩ but none of it is local.
+Gizmo is your local ai assistant.
+Claude code is at over 33,000 ✩ but not a bit is local.
 Gizmo is a completely-local, mcp-enabled, personal assistant that can even talk!
-Just come with good hardware and some MCP servers. brief description of your project, what it is used for and how does life get.
+Just come with good hardware and some MCP servers.
+Youll be able to tell it to turn off your light in no time!

 ## Installing / Getting started